ska-sa/spead2/doc/tut-2-send.rst

 we'll want to timestamp the data, which we'll do just with a sample counter.

 In this section we'll build up the code a piece at a time, for both Python and C++.
-You can see the whole thing as :file:`examples/tut_2_send.py` or :file:`examples/tut_2_send.cpp` in the spead2 repository.

-..
-Turn the above into hyperlinks once they're available on master
+At the end of each section you will find the complete code for reference.
+It can also be found in the :file:`examples` directory in the spead2 repository.

 We'll start with some boilerplate: